 Read our full statement on being Pro-Refugee and Pro-security here.

 How can you be an advocate?

 With all of these changes, many of you are asking the question, "What can I do?"
 1. We are encouraging you to raise your pro-refugee and pro-resettlement voices!
 Contact your national, state and local representatives to let them know that refugee resettlement matters to you.
 Not sure who to call or what to say?
-Visit RCUSA for phone numbers and sample phone conversations.
+Visit RCUSA to stay up to date on refugee arrivals thus far.
+Visit their advocacy page for phone numbers and sample phone conversations.
 2. Utilize social media!
-Follow us on Twitter and Like us on Facebook to receive updates, educational facts/statistics and real life stores.
+Follow us on Twitter and Like us on Facebook to receive updates, educational facts/statistics, and real-life stories.
 Please feel free to share our posts with those in your network.
 Education will play a key role in the future of refugee resettlement.
-3. In order to receive udated information on the ways in which you can advocate, click here to visit our home office's advocacy page and sign up for their advocacy newsletter.
+3. In order to receive updated information on the ways in which you can advocate, click here to visit our home office's advocacy page and sign up for their advocacy newsletter.